 Eugy Tiger 3D Puzzle

 These are so sweet in person!
-Pick from elephants, hedgehogs, Leo, whales, sharks, tigers, unicorns, and much more.
+Pick from elephants, hedgehogs, leopard seals, whales, sharks, tigers, unicorns, and much more.

 What makes a good toy for big kids?